 Navigli imports boutique wines and spirits from family-run Italian estates for the Australian market.

 Italy-based authors whose books you can buy online:

 Katie Parla, a Rome-based food journalist and expert, has written several beautiful cookbooks.
-The one on my shelf is Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City.
+The one on my shelf, which she co-wrote with talented food editor and photographer Kristina Gill, is Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City.
 (You can read more on what I’ve previously written about the book here).

 Food blogger Maria Pasquale’s I Heart Rome, another favorite, collects recipes and short stories from the Eternal City.

 The ever-prolific food journalist Elizabeth Minchilli has books including The Italian Table: Creating Festive Meals for Family and Friends, Eating My Way Through Italy, and Eating Rome.

 Letizia Mattiacci has taught cooking classes for years in Umbria, where she was born and raised.
 In her book In her book A Kitchen with a View, she shares family recipes, tips and glimpses into life in Umbria.
 (Psst — I don’t like to play favorites, but it doesn’t take much pressing for me to admit that Umbria is my favorite region in Italy).

 Florence-based tour guide Chandi Wyant’s memoir Return To Glow: A Pilgrimage of Transformation in Italy tells the story of her solo trip along the sacred pilgrimage route the Via Francigena.